doaa-obeidat/project-1/README.md

-add mockuos file and add wireframe file for project 1
+add mockuops file and add wireframe file for project 1